mikkurogue/hyprsettings/README.md

 This file is meant to not be very organized or "readable" as its only job is to exist as a configuration file.
 Also the only easy configurations that are settable for now are ones that provide us with unique identifiers until i can figure out a good solution.

-I.e. monitors, as we can fetch monitors with `hyprctl monitors all` and get every connected monitor For inputs like mouse (sensitivity) and keyboard (layout/locale) is easy enough to also do

 ## Status

 This project is actively in development.
 The basics are being worked on and core functionality is being implemented.

+Currently working features:

+- Setup a monitor for refresh rate and resolution.
+- Setup keyboard locale(s) (hyprland supports multiple and so do we!)
+- Setup mouse sensitivity (global input setting)
+- Enable or disable mouse acceleration (global input setting)

 ## Contributing

-**Contributions are welcome!** Whether you want to report bugs, suggest features, improve documentation, or submit code, your help is appreciated.
+**Contributions are welcome!**
+Whether you want to report bugs, suggest features, improve documentation, or submit code, your help is appreciated.
 Feel free to open issues or pull requests.